 In an ideal world, people would be able to fully devote eight hours of focused work each day, but that’s not how life works.
 To account for this, we usually set a full-time development team member’s capacity at six and a half to seven hours a day instead of eight.
 This accounts for the activities that inevitably reduce our efficiency and production.

 If team members have other responsibilities on top of their assignment to this project, we also reduce capacity as appropriate to ensure their capacity remains realistic.
 While management may question this decision, it’s easy to back it up with the facts.

 Azure DevOps lets you enter days off for the entire team.
 This is most useful for holidays and can be done in advance.
 We also use this feature to account for our team’s review / retro / planning day (which we combined into one day to improve our efficiency in getting through our Scrum events with minimal context switching or downtime).
 On larger projects, this can take an entire day, and this tool is useful for ensuring that I’m not including this day as available development capacity.

 Individual Days Off

 Team members can also take individual days off.
 They can indicate this at the beginning of planning or can pre-enter any planned time off.
 Teams also need to be flexible to allow for unexpected issues such as loss of childcare or spontaneous time off.
 Ideally, this would be accounted for during planning.
 But, if not, then the team will need to adjust accordingly based on a loss of capacity for the sprint.

 One drawback of Azure DevOps is that time off is only accounted for in whole days.
 If an individual has a half day off, or a few hours, this cannot be tracked using Azure DevOps.
-I don’t find this to be an issue since I don’t think Azure DevOps should be used to track time, but it can make planning a bit less precise.
+We don’t find this to be an issue since we don’t think Azure DevOps should be used to track time, but it can make planning a bit less precise.